yannxou/RefaceCPLiveControl/README.md

 * Press and hold + C# to jump to the previous cue marker.
 * Press and hold + D# to jump to the next cue marker.
 * Press and hold + F# to continue playback from the current position.
+* Press and hold + G# to play all recording clips.

 #### E ⏐ *Tempo actions*